 - Divide toiletries into smaller pouches instead of dumping them in the same bag.
 Smaller bags are easier to pack.

 - Basics like shampoo/conditioner/deodorant are available in most towns.
-So when luggage allowance and carriage is an issue, buy at destination or duty free.
+So when luggage allowance and carriage is an issue, buy at the destination or duty-free.

 - Carry several plastic bags of different sizes – handy for wrapping up soiled clothes, dirty shoes or just carry things.